- Outstanding display

 There are a few design aspects that could have done with a little more refinement, however.

 We always thought the power and volume rocker buttons on the original Nexus 7 are a bit too close together for comfort, making it easy to accidentally hit the power button when you’re actually aiming for the volume up.
 Asus seems to have taken note and moved them a little further apart, but not far enough by our reckoning.
-You still, invariably, end up hitting the wrong button.
+You still, invariably, end up hitting the wrong button and turning off the screen without wanting to.

 As is the norm the 3.5mm headphone jack is at the top of the Nexus 7 2, while the microUSB charging socket is at the bottom.
 The speaker grilles (yes there’s more than one this time, but more on that later) adorn the back, one at the top and one at the bottom, while there’s one major new addition to the Nexus 7 – a 5MP rear facing camera.